KSSwimmy/Create-High-Fidelity-Designs-and-Prototypes-in-Figma/Week4/README.md

 Together, all of these roles work to create effective solutions to strengthen your designs.
 Throughout your UX design career, you’ll get the chance to facilitate, present, and review in a critique session.

 ---
+### Introduction to a mock crit session

+#### How the presenter responds to feedback

+- Is the presenter actively listening?
+- Is the presenter taking notes?
+- What types of follow-up questions is the presenter asking?

+#### How the reviewers give feedback

+- Do the reviewers share the reasoning behind their feedback?
+- Do the reviewers focus on problems with the design instead of offering solutions?
+- Do the reviewers connect their feedback to the objectives of the design critique session?
+- With these questions in mind, let's join the crit session.